 1) Overtourism and nature

 Recently, there have been many media reports on ‘overtourism’, and I want to investigate how this works out in different geographical areas, such as the Netherlands/Europe (e.g. de Waddeneilanden in the Netherlands, Iceland, the Balearic Islands in the Mediterranean) Asia (e.g. Thai islands, Bali), and southern and eastern Africa (e.g. the Maasai Mara in Kenya/Tanzania, Kruger National Park in South Africa).
 Overtourism is a relatively recent phenomenon that has, in my opinion, so far not been taken seriously by influential policymakers such as the United Nations World Tourism Organisation (UNWTO), who tend to continue the promotion of the endless growth of tourism, often neglecting its unforeseen and foreseen consequences (e.g. land privatisation, changes in power relations, intensification of market mechanisms, an enormous impact on climate change, paternalism, and so on) and fortify promotion of tourism as a panacea for sustainable development.
 Importantly, overtourism is not as new as it appears in the media, where it has come up recently with a strong focus on ‘too many tourists’ in urban contexts.
 I suggest, however, that it is a phenomenon that has a longer history and is essentially based on ‘too much tourism’ that does not necessarily always translate only into tourists being a nuisance for local hosts.
 In the media, overtourism is often presented as an urban phenomenon, but when you look at it as ‘too much tourism’ it also applies to nature-based tourism at times.
-For example, in the K2C area where I currently work the enormous amount of land privatisation due to tourism has large socio-economic consequences, but is not described as overtourism.
+For example, in the South African Lowveld where I have worked over the last few years the enormous amount of land privatisation due to tourism has significant socio-economic consequences, but is not described as overtourism.
 In the meantime, ever more luxurious lodges appear in the area, most of whom claim to positively contribute to sustainable development in various ways.

 2) Philanthrocapitalism and tourism

 Another new, and also growing, type of tourism that I wish to explore further is what I have dubbed ‘philanthrotourism’, which is based on theories about philanthrocapitalism.
 In philanthrocapitalism, the ‘very rich’ engage in a large variety of developmental and conservation projects, under the assumption that those mechanisms that made them rich, are also the best mechanisms to sustainably address inequality, marginalisation and environmental degradation.
 However, I consider ‘philanthrocapitalism’ a much broader phenomenon than only philanthropy from the ‘very rich’; much more important and influential, I suggest, is the spreading of values and ideas that are associated with it, in nature conservation and in development.
 I explore its relation with tourism, which has so far not been done despite tourism being the largest global economic sector and an important driver of philanthropy and of capitalist values.
-Today, wealthy tourists engage in various unconventional activities, for example to join preventive anti-poaching operations or other ‘spectacular’ nature conservation activities, usually joined by a request for a donation.
+Today, wealthy tourists engage in various unconventional activities, for example to join preventive anti-poaching operations or other ‘spectacular’ nature conservation activities, usually joined by a request for donations.
 Moreover, another take on ‘philanthrotourism’ that I have investigated is how and why particular groups of Dutch donors of development projects visit the projects that they support (in this case to Kenya and Ethiopia).

 Important theoretical threads that run through the above empirically relevant themes are the neo-liberalisation of nature, philanthrocapitalism, the different perceptions on sustainable tourism for nature conservation and for development, and the different ways in which people articulate belonging.